7 Renewable Energy Sources: A Complete Guide

 However, as a natural green renewable energy source, these fuel cells’ commercialization is likely to be limited before costs fall and reliability improves.
 In manufacturing, almost all of the United States’ hydrogen is used to refine petroleum, treat metals, manufacture fertilizer, and process foods.
 Moreover, as an energy source, hydrogen fuel cells are used where hydrogen and oxygen atoms are mixed to produce electricity.

-A few hundred hydrogen-powered vehicles are also currently operating in the United States, a number that may arise as the cost of production of fuel cells decreases and the number of refuelling stations rises.
+A few hundred hydrogen-powered vehicles are also currently operating in the United States, a number that may arise as the cost of production of fuel cells decreases and the number of refueling stations rises.
 Large fuel cells that provide emergency electricity for buildings and remote areas, electric motor vehicles powered by hydrogen fuel cells, and marine vessels powered by hydrogen fuel cells are other practical applications for this form of renewable energy.

 Check out: Top Energy Transformation Technologies in 2021